Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Spinach contains several phytonutrients, some of which are anti-inflammatories.
 It also has lutein which is beneficial to eye health (see the section on kale for more information).

 Raw spinach contains oxalic acid, which can interfere with the absorption of calcium and iron.
 Boiling markedly reduced soluble oxalate content by 30-87%.
-This article describes how to blanch spinach.

 Sweet potatoes are one of the best sources of beta-carotene which is transformed into Vitamin A by the liver.
 Beta-carotene functions as anti-oxidant thereby helping to protect cells from damage.